 How to apply for BH series registration: Check eligibility in step-by-step guide

-How to apply for BH series registration: Check eligibility in step-by-step guide3 min read .
-Updated: 26 Oct 2021, 12:31 PM IST
+How to apply for BH series registration: Check eligibility in step-by-step guide

 BH Series number plates aims to do away with the Section 47 of the Motor Vehicles Act, 1988.
 According to this rule, a vehicle will be allowed to be used anywhere in India other than its home state where its is registered for a maximum of 12 months without facing penalty.